 This summer we are offering a pilot program to assist with referrals.
 Wellesley has partnered with Thriving Campus to begin adding off-campus referral options in Wellesley/Cambridge/Boston for providers who want to provide care to college students.

 If you have any questions please reach out to Sandra Acevedo, the Student Care coordinator. firstname.lastname@example.org.
 781-283-3278.

-Counseling, in conjunction with Health Services, assists students to consider a plan for study abroad and to make good advance plans, through our clearance processes.
-Often students will meet with our Student Care Coordinator to have these planning conversations, but core staff will also clear students they are working with.
+Counseling, in conjunction with Health Services, assists students to consider a plan for study abroad and to make good advance plans.
+Often students will meet with our Student Care Coordinator to have these planning conversations, but core staff can also assist students they are working with.